 The dieta is a millenarian technique which consists of retreating into the rainforest and ingesting a master plant given by a shaman.
 A dieta can be for one week, or months, or even years, depending on the case.
 Dietas at Niwe Rao Xobo are for a 2 week period.

 Master plant dietas will be given to dieteros on a case by case basis.
 Maestra Ynes and Maestro Jose will hold an initial ayahuasca ceremony with all guests at the start of the 2 weeks to diagnose which specific plant will suit each individual dietero.
 Some of the master plants they work with are listed below.
 After the first ayahuasca ceremony, the plant(s) will be administered to the dietero throughout the 2 week period along with 4 additional ayahuasca ceremonies.

 While dieting, the dietero will have an austere and plain food diet, without salt or sugar.
 They will only eat green parboiled plantains (inguiris), oats, or rice.
-The dietero cannot be seen by another person, only by the healer, who will give them the preparation of the plant being dieted and will prepare and carry their food.
+During the diet, the dietero will be encouraged to be in isolation as much as possible.
+They will have the support of a facilitator for translation purposes, and will be attended by the healer in administering their designated plant.
 During the diet, they will be in isolation from any personal relationships, but not of sensory stimuli, since one is in the jungle, in contact with the song of the birds, the vegetation, and the sound of the river.

 The social isolation and the highly restricted diet stimulate the oneiric state and enhance dream production.
 It is through this act of dreaming that the healers have learned how to heal others, and are given certain songs (ikaros) by the mother, or spirit of the plant in dreams.
 These ikaros are fundamental tools in their healing work.